pcelman/Alaska-Bootstrap/README.md

 ## Alaslan Odyssey -Bootstrap
-This is not a real event, it's a practice exercise to showcase the capabilities of Bootstrap.<br/>
+This is not a real event, it's an exercise to showcase the capabilities of Bootstrap.<br/>
 # https://alaskan-odyssey.vercel.app/